top of page

 "WE UNDERSTAND OURSELVES."

-Rick was a hippie waiter I met at a dive bar outside of Easton, Pennsylvania.
-I had arrived in town a few days ahead of some research we were doing for another client.
-With a little extra time on my hands, I figured I would go into this bar, sit down, and quietly brainstorm a new direction for emerging markets.
-Who knows?
-Lightning often strikes when you least expect it, right?
+Rick is a hippie waiter I meet at a dive bar outside of Easton, Pennsylvania.
+I have arrived in town a few days ahead of some research we're doing for another client.
+With a little extra time on my hands, I figure I'll go into this bar, sit down, and order a Maker's on the rocks.
+Then I can quietly brainstorm a new direction for Maker's emerging markets.

 Wait...what???

-"The outside world might not understand us,” Rick explained, “But we understand ourselves.”
+"The outside world might not understand us,” Rick explains, “But we understand ourselves.”

 WINNING THE AUTHENTICITY GAME...BY NOT PLAYING THE AUTHENTICITY GAME.

-"Maker's Mark," I continued, "needs to go to where this consumer already is.
+"Maker's Mark," I continue, "needs to go to where this consumer already is.
 It's not about them embracing Kentucky, our heritage, or our values."
-Just like my experience with Rick in Pennsylvania, I continued, "It's about showing them that we embrace what's valuable to them.
+Just like my experience with Rick in Pennsylvania, I continue, "It's about showing them that we embrace what's valuable to them.
 And it's not enough to be in these places...we have to show that Maker's Mark is OF these places.
 A shared kinship.
 Common DNA.
 Here.
 Now.
 In the moment.
 Local.
 Contextual.
 Current."

 Could the answer really be that simple?